* Possibility of budget deal before midnight seen as remote

 By Ryan Vlastelica

-* The House of Representatives early on Sunday voted for anemergency spending bill that includes a delay of PresidentBarack Obama's signature healthcare reform law despite threatsof a veto from the White House.
+The House of Representatives early on Sunday voted for anemergency spending bill that includes a delay of PresidentBarack Obama's signature healthcare overhaul despite threats ofa veto from the White House.

-* While a deal could be reached before the government'sfiscal year ends at midnight on Monday, the unanimous passage ofa bill to continue paying U.S. soldiers in the event thegovernment runs out of money was viewed as a sign that therewould be no agreement between Republicans, who hold a majorityin the House, and the Democrats, who control the White House andSenate.
+A deal could be reached before the government's fiscal yearends at midnight on Monday.
+However, the unanimous passage of abill to continue paying U.S. soldiers in the event thegovernment runs out of money was viewed as a sign that therewould be no agreement between Republicans, who hold a majorityin the House, and the Democrats, who control the White House andSenate.

-* Such a shutdown would have wide-ranging implications for arange of asset classes.
-If a deal is reached quickly, marketsmight recover, but a prolonged shutdown could have significantimplications for economic growth and consumer confidence.
+Such a shutdown would have wide-ranging implications for amost types of assets.
+If a deal is reached quickly, marketsmight recover, but a prolonged shutdown could do significantharm to the economy and consumer confidence.

-* Essentially all market sectors could see a reaction, withindustries tied to the pace of economic growth - includingenergy and banking - seeing outsized impacts.
-Even utilities,which are considered a defensive group, may see steep moves if ashutdown impacts interest rates.
+All S&P 500 market sectors could see a reaction, withindustries tied to the pace of economic growth - includingenergy and banking - seeing the most damage.
+Even utilities,which are considered a defensive group, may see steep moves if ashutdown affects interest rates.

-* S&P 500 futures fell 15.6 points and were belowfair value, a formula that evaluates pricing by taking intoaccount interest rates, dividends and time to expiration on thecontract.
-Dow Jones industrial average futures slid 127points and Nasdaq 100 futures lost 26 points.
+S&P 500 futures fell 17 points and were below fairvalue, a formula that evaluates pricing by taking into accountinterest rates, dividends and time to expiration on thecontract.
+Dow Jones industrial average futures slid 127points and Nasdaq 100 futures lost 31.25 points.

-* That precedent may not hold this time given that growthcontinues to lag.
-Wall Street may also be ripe for a selloffgiven that the S&P is near an all-time high and has seen littlein the way of a sustained pullback this year.
+That precedent may not hold this time, given that economicgrowth continues to be weak.
+Wall Street may also be ripe for aselloff, with the S&P near an all-time high and having escapedany sustained pullback this year.